bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 }
 ~~~

-Requests to the pushback URI MUST be processed as described in
+Requests to the callback URI MUST be processed as described in
 {{interaction-pushback}}.

-Since the incoming request to the pushback URL is from the AS and
+Since the incoming request to the callback URL is from the AS and
-not from the user's browser, the client MUST NOT require the user to
+not from the RO's browser, the RC MUST NOT require the RQ to
 be present.

 ### Display a Short User Code {#request-interact-usercode}

-If the client is capable of displaying or otherwise communicating
+If the RC is capable of displaying or otherwise communicating
-a short, human-entered code to the user, the client indicates this
+a short, human-entered code to the RO, the RC indicates this
 by sending the "user_code" field with the boolean value "true".
 This
 code is to be entered at a static URL that does not change at
 runtime.